mahantaf/feature-interaction-detector/include/SymbolTable/README.md

     **Class Property:**

     ```c++
-    // Suppose Class Test has a property with name p
+    // Suppose Class Test has a property named c
     // We want to symbolize bar function

     void Test::bar() {